We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best For: Cutting curves in wood.

-TYPE OF SAW: Circular Saw
+5. Circular Saw

-Circular saw blades are labeled for the type of material they’re designed to cut: Wood blades cut plywood or lumber, masonry blades cut joints in a concrete sidewalk, and so on.
-Circular saws come in a variety of sizes, determined by the diameter of the blade they use.
-While the most common blade diameter for circular saws is 7¼ inches (suitable for most construction tasks), you can find saws with blades as small as 4 inches for light woodworking projects or a large as 12 inches for cutting heavy timbers.
+Circular saws come in many sizes, determined by the diameter of the blade they use.
+While the most common blade diameter for circular saws is 7¼ inches (suitable for most construction tasks), you can find saws with blades as small as 4 inches for light woodworking projects or as large as 12 inches for cutting heavy timbers.

 Best For: Cutting framing materials, including wall studs, joists, rafters, and sheathing.

-TYPE OF SAW: Miter Saw
+6. Miter Saw

 Best For: Framing and finish carpentry when you need to make simple or complex angle cuts.

 The chainsaw is designed to cut tree limbs or fell entire trees with its dozens of sharp teeth that rotate around the guide bar.
 Guide bars range from 14 inches long (for light cutting and pruning) up to 36 inches long (for use by lumberjacks) and can be interchangeable on some models of chainsaws.
 For most DIYers, a chainsaw with an 18- to 20-inch guide bar is sufficient.
 Keep in mind that a 16-inch chainsaw bar will fell a tree that’s 32-inch in diameter by sawing systematically around the entire trunk of the tree.
-While some smaller, corded chainsaws work for trimming and pruning nearby the house, most are fuel-operated and can be taken into remote areas for harvesting firewood.
-Prices start under $100 for lightweight electric models and run into the thousands for commercial-grade chainsaws.
+While some smaller, corded chainsaws work for trimming and pruning near the house, most chainsaws are fuel-operated and can be taken into remote areas for harvesting firewood.
+Prices start under $100 for lightweight electric chainsaws and run into the thousands for commercial-grade chainsaws.

 Best For: Cutting firewood and trimming trees.